-According to traditional accounts and the Shiji (penned in large part by 1st century historian Sima Qian), Laozi attracted followers and disciples, and was a contemporary of the philosopher Confucius, the founder of Confucianism.
-Although Daoism begun as a philosophy and later developed into a religion, it is important to see both these features together, rather than the latter constituting a degradation or distortion of the former.
+According to traditional accounts and the Shiji (penned in large part by first century historian Sima Qian), Laozi attracted followers and disciples, and was a contemporary of the philosopher Confucius, the founder of Confucianism.
+Although Daoism began as a philosophy and later developed into a religion, it is important to see both these features together, rather than the latter constituting a degradation or distortion of the former.
 It is also relevant to note that what is referred to as Daoism by the historian Sima Qian constituted ideas and writings in existence before ever being given the name.
 In his historical account, Qian lists the Daoists as one of the six schools during the Golden Age of Chinese philosophy.

-The Legendary Founder of Daoism/Taoism, Laozi
+The Founder Laozi

 Daoism has its origins in earlier Chinese beliefs and traditions concerning nature and harmony, and speaks of the Dao, a principle or power that underlies and sustains all things, and around which life flows.
-The Dao is an invisible (although not transcendent), mysterious cosmic force which flows through all things, and is the source, pattern and substance of the universe.
-According to the Daodejing, the Dao, through “unnatural” human acts within human society and culture, can be unbalanced, which is why the Daodejing attempts to teach people to a “return” to their natural state, and therefore be in harmony with the Dao.
+The Dao is an invisible, mysterious cosmic force which flows through all things, and is the source, pattern and substance of the universe.
+According to the Daodejing, the Dao, through “unnatural” human acts within human society and culture, can be unbalanced, which is why the Daodejing attempts to teach people to a “return” to their natural state and be in harmony with the Dao.
 Being in harmony through following the Dao not only helps to ensure cosmic balance, but also leads to personal spiritual flourishing, and a virtuous, fulfilled, and possibly longer life.
 Also stressed is a practice known as wuwei, a Chinese term meaning “non-action,” and thus the virtue of avoiding acting in ways not in accord with nature.
 There are various ways Daoists believe harmony can be sustained or obtained, and the virtues of compassion, frugality, and humility (known as the Three Treasures) are perhaps the most important.
-It is thus important for the Daoist to detach himself from material concerns and disruptive emotions such as ambition and anger.
+It is important for the Daoist to detach himself from material concerns and disruptive emotions such as ambition and anger.
 Many Daoists believe that there are three (highest) Gods, referred to as the Three Pure Ones, at the top of the Daoist pantheon emanating from the Dao.

 Yin and Yang

 An important feature within Laozi’s teachings is what he referred to as yin and yang, which, emanating from the Dao, is believed to constitute all phenomena in life.
-Yin comprises all that is dark, moist, soft, cold, and feminine, whereas yang includes all those things that are light, dry, hard, warm, and masculine.
-Daoists believe that everything is made of yin and yang and that harmony in the world is achieved when the two are kept in balance.
+Yin comprises all that is dark, moist, soft, cold, and feminine, and yang includes all those things that are light, dry, hard, warm, and masculine.
+Daoists believe that everything is made of yin and yang and that harmony in the world is attained when the two are kept in balance.
 Balance requires the mind, spirit, and body, all of which should be engaged in the practices of meditation and tai chi.
 These physical, mental, and spiritual exercises are believed to balance the flow of qi (life-force) through the body.

 Daoism and Confucianism